Jonathan2251/lbd/source/gpu.rst

 The most of time for running OpenGL api is on GPU.
 Usually, CPU is a function call to GPU's functions.
-This chapter is giving a concept for the flow above and focus on shader compiler for GPU.
-Furthermore, explaining how GPU take more applications from GPU through GPGPU concept and related standards.
+This chapter is giving a concept for the flow above and focuses on shader compiler for GPU.
+Furthermore, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.

 3D modeling